-When selecting an installation location, please ensure as far as possible that the temperature and humidity measurements of the integrated sensor are affected as little as possible by external influences.
+The device is to be installed flush to the wall surface.
+When selecting an installation location, please ensure that the measurement results of the integrated temperature/ humidity sensor are affected as little as possible by external influences.
 Possible sources of interference include: